nlsgrndn/SCoBots/README.md

 Generally, mode should be used instead of median (but this is already set as default, so this nothing to worry about).
 The parameter --vis optionally creates also visualizations that can help to understand whether the data generation was successful.
 The folders median, flow, rgb and vis are not required tor the training or evaluation.
 The sizes of train, validation and test set are specified in the python file but can easily be modified.

+If consecutive images should be created, follow the same steps but use the create_consecutive_dataset.py instead.

 **Config Files**